 in the British Isles centred on the use of an 84-year Easter table, which was

-principles underlying the Paschal table, or latercus, found in the
+The computational principles underlying the Paschal table, or latercus, found

-details of the mechansims of its embolism, bissextile and saltus are resolved
+and the details of the mechansims of its embolism, bissextile and saltus are

-as closely as possible.
-With this information it is possible to eliminate all
+resolved as closely as possible.
+With this information it is possible to

-of the scribal errors from the table and, thus restored, the table is presented
+eliminate all of the scribal errors from the table and, thus restored, the

 Abstract.
 The Chinese and Japanese records are our primary evidence of the supernova of 1054.
 But their evidence is not entirely consistent, and recent scholarly discussion of them has not yielded clear-cut results.
 We have therefore re-examined the original sources in some detail in order to determine their relative historical value and to arrive at as close a determination as possible of the appearance of the event itself.
 We have established from the Chinese sources that, on the authority of the Chief of the Astronomical Bureau at K'ai-feng, a guest star was first sighted between 9 June and 7 July 1054 to the north-west of Zeta Tauri; it became as bright as Venus, was visible in daylight for 23 days and did not disappear from sight until just before 17 April 1056.
 All this location, duration and brightness data points to this guest star as the supernova progenitor of the Crab nebula.
 When the Japanese texts are considered the date 4 July 1054 emerges as the most likely date for the first sighting of this supernova.
 Recent claims for both Middle-Eastern and Western European records are evaluated in the light of this result.